Banking & Poverty: The Case for Eliminating Account Maintenance Fees

 Understanding Account Maintenance Fees

 Critics may contend that individuals should pay for the services they use.
 A fair point, but in actuality, the preponderance of banking fees are paid by low-income individuals while banks wave fees for individuals with middle-class incomes and above.
+For example, account maintenance fees are charged when bank customers do not meet certain account requirements.
 Account maintenance fees can range more than $200 annually for a basic non-interest-bearing checking account that does not have check writing or the ability to be overdrawn.
 While middle-class consumers can avoid maintenance fees by retaining a minimum monthly balance or meeting monthly direct deposit amounts, low-income depositors are unlikely to meet these thresholds considering the maintenance requirements are a significant portion of their income.
 To put this in perspective, consider individuals earning the federal minimum wage of $7.25 an hour.
 To meet the $1,500 minimum balance requirement posed by banks such as J.P.
 Morgan, Wells Fargo, Citibank, and Bank of America, minimum wage earners would have to save over 200 hours of pay before taxes.
 Two hundred hours is more than an entire month’s wages, as the typical work month is only 160 hours.
 How likely is it for someone to save more than a month’s wages when they struggle to make ends meet?
 Exceedingly improbable at best, considering the median savings account balance for the lowest earners was $800 in 2019.
 As a result, those with money experience “free checking” while those without must pay fees to maintain bank accounts.

 Some may point to savings accounts as a low-cost alternative to checking.
 While it is true that some saving accounts offer slightly lower fees, the vast majority of banks do not offer free savings accounts.
 Several banks charge more than $72 annually to individuals that do not maintain a balance high enough to meet minimum deposit amounts for savings accounts.
 Moreover, under the Federal Reserve Board’s Regulation D, individuals are limited to six penalty-free withdrawals from their savings accounts every month.
 Some banks further limit that amount to three withdrawals per month.
 When individuals exceed their withdrawal allotment, banks impose up to $15 in fees for each subsequent withdrawal, and in some cases, banks will even close customer accounts for excessive withdraws.
 Even though savings accounts are slightly cheaper than checking accounts, current banking policies frustrate using a savings accounts to pay bills.
 Therefore, when considering the rise in cashless businesses, higher-cost checking accounts are likely the most practical way for low-income individuals to pay bills.